followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/10 Column Types/3 Lookup Columns.md

-A lookup column is a special case of [data columns](/Documentation/Guide/Widgets/DataGrid/Columns/Column_Types/#Data_Columns).
-A lookup column contains a restricted set of values.
-It is useful for filtering and, often, editing.
+A lookup column is a special type of [data columns](/Documentation/Guide/Widgets/DataGrid/Columns/Column_Types/#Data_Columns).
+It contains a restricted set of values that is useful when filtering and editing.

 ![DevExtreme HTML5 JavaScript DataGrid LookupColumns](/Content/images/doc/17_2/DataGrid/visual_elements/column-types_lookup.png)